Southwestern Christian College: History

 SwCC became accredited by the Southern Association of Colleges and Schools in 1973.
-It is accredited to award Associate and Bachelor-level degrees.
+It is accredited to award associate and bachelor's degrees.

 Athletics

 SwCC participates in the National Junior College Athletic Association (NJCAA) Region 5 as a Division I program.

 SwCC participates in volleyball, basketball (men's and women's), and track (men's and women's).
 The school colors are blue and white and the school mascot is the ram.